simdutf/SimdBase64/README.md

 Fast WHATWG forgiving-base64 in C#

 The C# standard library has fast (SIMD-based) base64 encoding functions, but it lacks base64 decoding function.
+The initial work that lead to the fast functions in the runtime was carried out by [gfoidl](https://github.com/gfoidl/Base64).

 The goal of this project is to provide the fast WHATWG forgiving-base64 algorithm already used in major JavaScript runtimes (Node.js and Bun) to C#.
+It would complete the existing work.

 ## Requirements